Associate Professor

 Profile

-Outside of work, I treasure time with my family and enjoy art, yoga, literature, time with my friends, and walking my dog Smiles at the beach.
+Outside of work, I treasure time with my family and enjoy photography, yoga, literature, and walking my dog Smiles by the ocean.

 Research